ephes/django-cast/docs/content.rst

 The number denotes the primary key of the audio model.
 The templatetag won't do that much, because the player is pure javascript and chaptermarks and other metadata are pulled from a rest-api by the player_.
+Note that you have to explicitly set the podcast_audio if you want some audio model included as the podcast episode audio.
+There can only be one such model whereas you can link to an arbitrary number of audio models that are not the podcast episode audio.

 Content in post list and detail view
 ====================================